py-why/EconML/doc/spec/estimation/dml.rst

 regression between :math:`\tilde{Y}` and the vector produced by taking the Kronecker-product of the vectors :math:`T` and :math:`\phi(X)`, i.e. :math:`T\otimes \phi(X) = \mathtt{vec}(T\cdot \phi(X)^T)`.
 This regression will estimate the coefficients :math:`\alpha_{ijk}`
 for each outcome :math:`i`, treatment :math:`j` and feature :math:`k`.
 To avoid invoking non-convex minimization processes as part of the final stage estimation, we will focus on such a linear parametrization of the treatment effect in our implementation.
+The class
+:py:class:`~econml.dml.DMLCateEstimator` implements exactly the aforementioned approach.
+The input to the class is a featurizer that takes the input :math:`X` and transforms it to :math:`\phi(X)`.
+Subsequently the class estimates the coefficients :math:`\alpha_{ij}`.

 One might also want to regularize the second stage if the parameterization :math:`h(X; \alpha)` is too flexible compared to the sample size :math:`n`.
 In that case, the final stage corresponds to a regularized :math:`M` estimation: